 Best Budget Rental in Saint Germain: Saint Germain Flat

-This one-bedroom Saint Germain Flat offers free wifi and stunning city views and is one of the best budget accommodations I’ve found in Saint Germain des Prés.
-Equipped with a full kitchen, a spacious bathroom, and easy access to some of the city’s most popular attractions, this hotel is perfect for travelers looking for a comfortable and affordable place to rest their heads during their trip to Paris.
+This one-bedroom Saint Germain Flat offers free wifi and stunning city views and is one of the best budget accommodations in Saint Germain des Prés.
+This hotel is a comfortable and affordable place to rest your head and equipped with a full kitchen, a spacious bathroom, and easy access to some of the city’s most popular attractions.

-This stunning 4-star hotel is located right next to Les Deux Magots in the heart of Saint Germain.
-With a beautiful outdoor terrace where you can enjoy breathtaking views of the city, cozy guest rooms equipped with luxury amenities, and a 24-hour concierge service where you can receive recommendations on what to see and do during your stay, Au Manoir Saint Germain is one of the best mid-range hotels to choose from in Paris.
+This stunning 4-star boutique hotel is next to Les Deux Magots in the heart of Saint Germain.
+With a beautiful outdoor terrace where you can enjoy breathtaking city views, cozy guest rooms equipped with luxury amenities, and a 24-hour concierge service, Au Manoir Saint Germain is one of the best mid-range hotels in Paris.

-But it’s not all wild nights.
-Bastille has lovely architecture, several beautiful parks, and green spaces, not to mention quite a few shopping and dining options, so you can easily turn a night out into an all-day adventure.
+Bastille has lovely architecture, several beautiful parks, green spaces, and many shopping and dining options, so you can easily turn a night out into an all-day adventure.
+It is also nearby several metro stations to take you to the Eiffel Tower.

 Check out the Faubourg Saint-Antoine to get a feel for what Bastille’s all about.
-This suburb is where you’ll find the city’s best street art and colorful murals, as well as some of its most unique shops where you can find handcrafted trinkets.
+This suburb is where you’ll find the city’s best street art, colorful murals, and some of its most unique shops where you can find handcrafted trinkets.

-You’ve got the beautiful Colonne de Juillet statue, as well as the statue of the French Revolution‘s most famous figure, La Colonne de Juillet, right in the middle of Place de la Bastille.
-You can also find the crisp, gleaming Opéra Bastille here, one of the most modern opera houses in the city.
+Bastille is also a cultural hotspot.
+Right within Bastille is the Place de la Bastille, which hosts some of Paris’ most iconic landmarks.
+Here, you can enjoy the statue of the French Revolution‘s most famous figure, La Colonne de Juillet, right in the middle of Place de la Bastille.
+You can also find the crisp, gleaming Opéra Bastille here.

 One of my favorite attractions in Bastille (actually Paris) is the Cité Nationale de l’Histoire de l’Immigration.
 This fascinating museum is where you can learn more about how immigration has shaped modern France and Europe and how culture has evolved.